atomix/atomix.github.io/atomix/docs/groups.md

 });
 ```

-Leave events may occur when a member explicitly [`leave`][LocalMember.leave]s the group or when the node to which a member belongs crashes or is otherwise disconnected from the cluster.
+Leave events may occur when a member explicitly leaves the group or when the node to which a member belongs crashes or is otherwise disconnected from the cluster.
 When a client's session expires, the group state machine automatically removes members associated with that session from the group.

 ### Listing the members in the group